statbiophys/OLGA/README.md

 The classes with methods that are of interest will be GenerationProbabilityV(D)J (to compute Pgens) and SequenceGenerationV(D)J (to generate sequences).

 There is a fair amount of parameter processing that must go on to call these methods, however this is generally all done by instantiating a particular class.
-An exception to this rule are the classes GenerativeModelV(D)J and GenomicDataV(D)J. Normally the genomic data and model parameters are read in from IGoR inference files (and prepared V and J anchor files that have been prepared), however this is not mandated in order to make it easier for people to adapt the code to read in models/genomic data from other sources.
+An exception to this rule are the classes GenerativeModelV(D)J and GenomicDataV(D)J. Normally the genomic data and model parameters are read in from [IGoR](https://github.com/qmarcou/IGoR) inference files (and prepared V and J anchor files that have been prepared), however this is not mandated in order to make it easier for people to adapt the code to read in models/genomic data from other sources.

-Instantiating GenerativeModelV(D)J and GenomicDataV(D)J leaves the attributes as dummies, and calling the methods load_and_process_igor_model and load_igor_genomic_data will load up IGoR files.
+Instantiating GenerativeModelV(D)J and GenomicDataV(D)J leaves the attributes as dummies, and calling the methods load_and_process_igor_model and load_igor_genomic_data will load up [IGoR](https://github.com/qmarcou/IGoR) files.

 If you want to load models/data from other sources, you will need to write your own methods to set the attributes in GenerativeModelV(D)J and GenomicDataV(D)J. Please see the documentation of load_model.py for more details.

-Here is an example of loading the default human TCRB model to compute some sequence Pgens and to generate some random CDR3 sequences:
+Here is an example of loading the default human TRB model to compute some sequence Pgens and to generate some random CDR3 sequences:

 ```
 >>> import olga.load_model as load_model